 Almost all of the requests involve the College Skills labs and Tutorial Centers.
-All of these relate directly to Basic Skills and Student Equity and Success criteria and goals.
+All of these relate directly to Basic Skills and Student Equity and Success criteria and goals, as well as the Strategic Plan in terms of both Academic Excellence and Student Success.